 As a skill, graphic design can be used in various projects.
-This includes developing and conceptualizing visuals for logos, merchandise, marketing materials, social media, blogs, websites, and offline advertisements.
-If you have great attention to detail and aesthetics, graphic design can be one of the best freelance skills for you.
+It includes conceptualizing logo visuals, merchandise, marketing materials, social media, blogs, websites, and offline advertisements.
+If you have a keen attention to detail and aesthetics, graphic design can be one of the best freelance skills.

-More value is placed on your portfolio in this industry than your work history, so it’s highly essential that you have records of your previous projects.
+More value is placed on your portfolio in this industry than your work history, so it’s highly essential that you have records of your previous projects in this freelance career.

-PRO TIP: If you’re a complete beginner, brush up on your graphic design freelancing skills with free and paid courses from the internet.
+PRO TIP: If you’re a beginner, brush up on your graphic design freelancing skills with free and paid internet courses.
 Udemy’s Introduction to Graphic Design is a great place to start.

-This is a free course that goes over basic elements, the design process, and good design principles.
+It is a free course for basic elements, the design process, and excellent design principles.
 If you’re looking for more in-depth lessons, consider the resources in EnvatoTuts.

 3. Video editing

-If graphic design is booming, the demand for videos is at an all-time high too.
+If graphic design is booming, the demand for freelance video editors is at an all-time high too.
 Video content has proved to be one of the most effective media today, and highly-skilled video editors may expect to earn above-average income if they stay consistent.

 They must know how to use specialized computer software to create polished content.
-Freelance video editors work on various projects, including commercials, TV shows, films, documentaries, music videos, social media videos, news, VR experiences, and more.
+Freelance video editors work on various projects, including commercials, TV shows, films, documentaries, music videos, social media videos, news, and VR experiences.

 PRO TIP: Video editors need more than just a mastery of specialized software; they need to be creative too.
-Knowing how to reduce a lengthy segment to only 30 seconds without sacrificing integral elements requires a good understanding of storytelling and aesthetics.
+Reducing a lengthy segment to only 30 seconds without sacrificing integral elements requires a good understanding of storytelling and aesthetics.

-Among the freelance skills I listed here, programming is arguably the most profitable but the toughest to develop.
-In a world that runs on code, programmers who can leverage technology and computers to create solutions are becoming more and more in demand.
+Among the freelance skills, I listed here, programming is arguably the most profitable but the toughest to develop.
+In a world that runs on code, programmers who can leverage technology and computers to create solutions are becoming more in demand.

-According to Indeed, the most in-demand technical jobs as of 2019 are SAS programmers, WordPress Developers, and Systems Integration Engineers.
+According to Indeed, the most in-demand technical skills as of 2019 are SAS programmers, WordPress Developers, and Systems Integration Engineers.

 PRO TIP: Things move very fast in the programming world, so if you’re looking forward to becoming a freelance programmer, know that learning is a long and ongoing process.

-If you stick it through, you’ll find that programming is one of the best freelance skills to learn if you’re looking to make a lot of money.
+If you stick it through, you’ll find that programming is one of the best freelance skills to learn to make a lot of money.

-Marketing is one of the best freelance skills to learn for beginners – it’s easy to understand, and there’s a massive library of knowledge available online.
+Marketing is one of the best freelance skills for beginners – it’s easy to understand and a massive library of knowledge available online.